sayjava/mock-shopify/README.md

 #### Alternative Product Recommendation Scenario

-Easily simulate different product recommendation scenarios using this product handles.

 | Product Handle               | Description                                 |
 | ---------------------------- | ------------------------------------------- |
 | `no-recommendations-product` | Simulates a product that has no recommended |